n8n-io/bash-dash/README.md

 ## Examples
 There are many possible use-cases of Bash-Dash.
-To give you some ideas, here are some examples:
+To give you some ideas, here are some examples of n8n workflows:

 - `- weather berlin` to return the current weather in Berlin.
 You can find the workflow [here](https://n8n.io/workflows/986).
 - `- asana My  new task` to create a new task in Asana.
 You can find the workflow [here](https://n8n.io/workflows/987).